 This prospectus is part of a registration statement that we filed with the Securities and Exchange Commission, or the SEC, using a "shelf" registration process.
 Under this shelf registration process, we may from time to time sell shares of class A common stock, shares of preferred stock, debt securities or warrants, or any combination of these securities, in one or more offerings.
 This prospectus provides a general description of the securities we may offer.
 Each time we sell securities under this shelf registration process, we will provide a prospectus supplement containing specific information about the terms of the securities being offered and the manner in which they may be offered.
 The prospectus supplement may also include a discussion of any risk factors or other special considerations that apply to those securities.
 Any prospectus supplement may also add to, update or change the information in this prospectus.
-If there is any inconsistency between the information in this prospectus and the information in a prospectus supplement, you should rely on the information described under the heading "Where You Can Find More Information," before making an investment decision.
+If there is any inconsistency between the information in this prospectus and the information in a prospectus supplement, you should rely on the information in that prospectus supplement.
+You should read the entire prospectus and the applicable prospectus supplement, together with the additional information described under the heading "Where You Can Find More Information," before making an investment decision.